Ted Turner Fast Facts

 March 17, 1997 - CNN en Espanol is launched.

-1999 - "Ted Turner Speaks: Insights from the World's Greatest Maverick," is released, co-written with Janet Lowe.
+1999 - "Ted Turner Speaks: Insights from the World's Greatest Maverick," is published, co-written with Janet Lowe.

 January 2001 - Establishes the Nuclear Threat Initiative with former Senator Sam Nunn.